 There are very low numbers of sales in the mountains right now, so this will be the only chart for the moment.
 When I’ve pulled up others, the system gives an error message that the numbers are too low to be reliable.

 This one metric does not look bad.
+In fact, it’s a little hotter than some recent years’ May numbers.
 We’ll have to see how it goes through the rest of the Shelter in Place period.

 What is selling fastest in Los Gatos?